SlowBubble/match-grader/README.md

   - Option: Skip the single faults
   - Option: Skip things shorter than 5 seconds.

+- Add a column for 1st or 2nd serve
+  - This will allow slicing
 - Remove Score deps from Rally
   - RallyContext depends on Score, depends on Rally.